 Can I transfer credits that were earned in another graduate program?

 If you choose the Family Nurse Practitioner track or the Psychiatric Mental Health Nurse Practitioner track, you may transfer up to 9 credits to apply toward the completion of the MSN program.
-If you choose the Health Systems Leadership track you may transfer up to 6 credits.
-Transfer credits must be earned through graduate level courses that are not part of a conferred degree and are accepted at the discretion of faculty
+If you choose the Nursing Leadership in Healthcare track you may transfer up to 6 credits.
+Transfer credits must be earned through graduate level courses that are not part of a conferred degree and are accepted at the discretion of faculty.

 The Course Experience